Updated: May 13th, 2026

 #6.
 Your relationship is causing you stress.

-Emotional stress can significantly impact your weight loss efforts and health, for example by impairing your adrenal function or disrupting your hormonal balance.
+Emotional stress can significantly impact weight loss efforts and health in a number of ways, including impairing your adrenal function or disrupting your hormonal balance.

 If you’re struggling to lose weight even though you’re eating a healthy diet and exercising, stress is an important place to look– and relationships are one of the most common causes of excess stress.